 - Cybersource: Modern, Modular Platform for Growth

 - Accertify: Dynamic Automation to Suit Your Preference

 What Is Fraud Detection Software?

 SEON offers a fully modular fraud solution that doesn’t weigh down the customer experience.
-Enjoy machine learning, data enrichment and the support of a team of experts in online fraud.
+Enjoy machine learning, data enrichment and the support of our experts in online fraud.